- Elementary/Collaborative Special Education (K–6)

 Major requirements and course descriptions are outlined in the Huntingdon College Catalog.

 Huntingdon recognizes that there is no profession that has the opportunity to shape tomorrow’s world more profoundly than teaching.
-Huntingdon’s programs are designed to prepare highly qualified teachers, as well as highly employable teachers through extensive preparation.
-Huntingdon Teacher Education offers:
+Huntingdon’s programs are designed to prepare highly qualified and highly employable teachers through extensive preparation.
+Huntingdon’s Educator Preparation programs offer:

 - Partnerships with outstanding schools provide exemplary classroom experiences

-- Prior to completing a Teacher Candidate clinical experience, Teacher Candidates complete 205 field experience hours
+- Prior to completing a Pre-Service Teacher Candidate clinical experience, Pre-Service Candidates complete 205 field experience hours

 - Technology-equipped classrooms